-If you have received an offer for institutional financial aid, there is no guarantee that the same amount of money will be available for you when you actually enroll.
-You will typically need to resubmit your financial aid application the following year, after which your financial aid package is recalculated.
-The Free Application for Federal Student Aid (FAFSA) is released each year on October 1.
+If you have received an offer for federal or institutional financial aid, there is no guarantee that the same amount of money will be available for you when you actually enroll.
+Financial aid is distributed based on your and your family’s financial situation, which constantly fluctuates.
+Some schools will hold your institutional scholarship award and recalculate the rest of your package during your gap year, while others will require you to completely reapply for financial aid.
+Submitting the Free Application for Federal Student Aid (FAFSA) each year is in your best interest; it is released on October 1.
 Input details about your and your parent’s financial information; this information is in turn passed to your school.

 After your institution receives your FAFSA results, it will create a financial aid package for you, detailing the amount of money that you qualify for in grants, loans, and scholarships.
 Your school may have a separate financial aid application; ask the financial aid office or the admissions office if you will have to resubmit that one as well.
 You can find more information about affording higher education here.

 Waiting to apply to college (or reapplying to college next year) is an option that appeals to students who are undecided about their prospective schools and those who want to use their gap years to become more competitive applicants for the next round of applications.
 While applying to college in high school will make your gap year less stressful, it’s okay if you decide to apply later.

 How do I simplify my college applications if I decide to apply during my gap year?